sachin-sadhu/obsidian_vault/Year 3 CS/Artificial Intelligence.md

 The sensitivity (recall) of a class is the fraction of relevant instances that were retrieved. i.e relevant retrieved instances / all relevant instances.
 If there are 12 images of dogs and only 5 get identified as dogs, the sensitivity is 5/12.

+## Neural Networks

+### Intuition
+Thing of each neuron as a number.
+Have each layer do some sort of abstraction.
+For example for recognising hand-written digits, have the first layer be the inputs of the gray-scale of each pixel.
+Have the next layer recognise some sort of patterns of loops/lines.
+Maybe second to last layer can recognise having a big circle at the top followed by a straight line.
+Basically, we need to learn what patterns of nodes lighting up at the previous layer should cause which nodes to light up at the next layer.
+### Layers
+Each node is connected to every other node in the next layer.
+This connection has a **weight** which is just a real number.
+The value at each node will be calculated by a linear combination of all the previous layer's node values multiplied by the weights.
+Then this number will be fed into some function, for example the sigmoid function which will output a value between $[0,1]$.

+### Backpropagation

+Technique for adjusting weights/biases to reduce cost function.
+Basically, we have 2 things we can adjust, the weights of a connection and the biases.
+For example, image we have a image 2, but the NN is only predicting a 0.2 probability that the image is a 2.
+We obviously will want to increase this probability its being given by a lot.
+Similarly, if it gives a 0.1 probability that the image is a 8, we also will want to decrease that probability its being assigned but not at such a great rate.

+We can increase the probability that the 2 node is being assigned by going to the previous layer, obviously we want to increase weights of connections from bright neurons more, as they overall product is greater.
+Or we can also increase/decrease the value at each node, for example, for nodes with a positive weight, we would want to increase them, whilst for nodes with a negative weight, we would want to decrease them.
+However, we can not directly change the value at each node, only the weights/biases that connect to them.

+We should not only consider what the 2 node wants, we only need to consider what should happen to every other digit node, therefore we sum up the desires of each node and work from there.

 ## Look Up
 * feature engineering
 * g-means clustering

+## Questions

+with gradient descent, how do you know you don't get stuck at local minimum instead of global minimum

 ## K-clustering
 Choose random points as centre of cluster.
 Group points to that cluster, slowly centre of k-points to improve clustering.